 Continuous Sampling and Testing

 Austin Water collects and tests samples at our treatment plants and across our water system multiple times a day, every day, for bacteria and chemicals that could pose a risk to our customers.
-Our highest priority is to be sure that our water continues to be safe to drink.
+Our top priority is to ensure our water continues to be safe and satisfying to drink.

 We have taken steps to protect drinking water safety and quality that include: